rrweb-io/rrweb/docs/recipes/assets.md

 The `assetCapture` configuration option allows you to customize the asset capture process.
 It is an object with the following properties:

-- `captureObjectURLs` (default: `true`): This property specifies whether to capture same-origin `blob:` assets using object URLs.
+- `objectURLs` (default: `true`): This property specifies whether to capture same-origin `blob:` assets using object URLs.
 Object URLs are created using the `URL.createObjectURL()` method.
-Setting `captureObjectURLs` to `true` enables the capture of object URLs.
+Setting `objectURLs` to `true` enables the capture of object URLs.

-- `captureOrigins` (default: `false`): This property determines which origins to capture assets from.
+- `origins` (default: `false`): This property determines which origins to capture assets from.
 It can have the following values:
   - `false` or `[]`: Disables capturing any assets apart from object URLs.
   - `true`: Captures assets from all origins.
   - `[origin1, origin2, ...]`: Captures assets only from the specified origins.
-For example, `captureOrigins: ['https://s3.example.com/']` captures all assets from the origin `https://s3.example.com/`.
+For example, `origins: ['https://s3.example.com/']` captures all assets from the origin `https://s3.example.com/`.

 ## TypeScript Type Definition